 If you operate the camera's dials or lens during movie shooting, the operation sound will also be recorded.
-Using a commercially-available external microphone is recommended (p.313).
+Using the Directional Stereo Microphone DM-E1 (sold separately) is recommended (p.313).

 The movie appears to freeze momentarily.

 If there is a drastic change in the exposure level during autoexposure movie shooting, the recording will stop momentarily until the brightness stabilizes.
 In such a case, shoot in < M> mode (p.298).